Continuing my walk in the Ancient Agora of Athens from part 1, here's where I have the luck to spend my time at:

 As I leave the whole Agora behind I am exposed to the intense contradictions this capital offers.
 An under construction ancient site, surrounded by old and new buildings peppered with some graffiti:

-Regardless how tender I am she is too afraid to socialize so I continue my walk as I still have lots to see and it's not early anymore meaning that I have less chances to take picture in the absence of humanity.
+Regardless how tender I am she is too afraid to socialise so I continue my walk as I still have lots to see and it's not early anymore meaning that I have less chances to take picture in the absence of humanity.

 No comments: